 The explanatory note given by the European Commission under the DGA policy explanation is that the concept of data altruism is meant to be taken as "individuals and companies giving their consent or permission to make available data that they generate - voluntarily and without reward - to be used in the public interest".
-This is also in line with the definition given under DGA, Article 2(16) as well as the voluntary sharing of data on the basis of consent given by data subjects for the common good, namely to process personal data pertaining to them, or permissions of data holders to allow the use of their non-personal data without seeking or receiving a reward that goes beyond compensation related to the costs that they incur where they make their data available for objectives of general interest as provided for in national law, where applicable, such as healthcare.
+This is also in line with the definition given under DGA, Article 2(10) as well as the explanatory memorandum to the DGA, which defines data altruism as the consent given by data subjects for the common good, namely "to process personal data pertaining to them, or permissions of other data holders to allow the use of their non-personal data without seeking a reward, for purposes of general interest, such as scientific research purposes or improving public services".
+In addition, to the definition in DGA, Article 2, DGA, Article 16, can provide some further clarification as to the meaning behind 'data altruism'.